BRIEF-New Pride says conversion of 6th series convertible bonds into shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says 500 million won worth of its 6th series convertible bonds have been converted into 172,592 shares of the company at 2,897 won/share as of Jan.
-26
+* Says 700 million won worth of its 6th series convertible bonds have been converted into 241,629 shares of the co, at 2,897 won/share

 Further company coverage: (Beijing Headline News)